Retnox/Wp-Out/README.md

 # Wp-Out

-This is deactivate which can deactivate unlimitedly number wp only.
-Many times you just want to annoy or play a prank on your friends.
-You can deactivate unlimited anyone Wp. this tool made by @retnox
+This is a deactivate tool which can deactivate unlimitedly number wp only.You can deactivate unlimited anyone Wp. this tool made by @retnox

-* `Wp-Out Features Lock Any Number with one click.
+* `Wp-Out Features deactivate Any Number with one click.

-* `Instant delivery 10s delay.
+* `10s delay only.

 * `Deactivate & RemoveTimer.

-* `No missing issues, all number will be locked once.
+* `No missing issues, all number will be deactivate once.

 * `For Password Contact Instagram : retnox.7z